DaveMebs/Blackjack-Simulator/README.md

 # Blackjack-Simulator
-This simulator is designed to test various blackjeck betting strategies to see if it is possible to imporve upon basic strategy without card counting.
+This simulator is designed to test various blackjack betting strategies to see if it is possible to imporve upon basic strategy without card counting.